llt1836/TE-HI-GCN/README.md

 The implementation of TE-HI-GCN in our paper:(The paper is under rewever.)

-Lanting LI et.al "TE-HI-GCN: An Ensemble of Transfer Hierachical Graph Convolutional Networks for Disorder Diagnosis."
+Lanting Li et.al "TE-HI-GCN: An Ensemble of Transfer Hierachical Graph Convolutional Networks for Disorder Diagnosis."

 # Require